yogaibhh/wunderground_1H_otomatis/README.md

-# **Weather Data Logger using Weather.com API**
+# **Weather Data Logger using Wunderground API**

 ## **Overview**

-This project is a Python script designed to fetch real-time weather data from a weather station via the Weather.com API and save it into a CSV file.
+This project is a Python script designed to fetch real-time weather data from a weather station via the Wunderground API and save it into a CSV file.
 The data includes parameters such as temperature, humidity, wind speed, wind direction, precipitation rate, pressure, and solar radiation.

 ## **Features**